ewowi/StarDocs/docs/StarBase/Contribute.md

 ## Contribute

-If you want to help with StarBase, the following needs helping hands:
+If you want to help with StarMod, the following needs helping hands:

 StarBase: